nestybox/sysbox-ee/docs/usage.md

 The rationale for these rules is the following.

 Rule (1) ensures that the root user in the system container will have correct permissions to access the bind mount.
-Sysboxd uses the Nestybox shiftfs module to do some magic here.
+Sysbox uses the Nestybox shiftfs module to do some magic here.

 Rule (2) is a security precaution.
 It reduces the chances of a